Quick Answer

 Use a short migration sequence:

-Run banking and payments with a simple policy: one preferred collection rail, one backup rail for true exceptions, periodic fee/FX review (Add review cadence after verification), and written exception terms when clients request nonstandard rails.
-Keep a current leakage note in the same finance record (Add current leakage benchmark after verification.), including who absorbs fees, required remittance details, and proof-of-payment records.
+Run banking and payments with a simple policy: one preferred collection rail, one backup rail for true exceptions, a fee/FX review cadence verified from your finance records, and written exception terms when clients request nonstandard rails.
+Keep a current leakage note in the same finance record, including who absorbs fees, required remittance details, proof-of-payment records, and any leakage benchmark that still needs source-record verification.

 You might also find this useful: A Guide to 'Deep Work' for Freelancers.